mahakjain898/Crowd-Funding-Application/README.md

 User can login the system using email and password.
 Unregistered user can sign up with the system too.

-## User Story

-AS A philanthropist

-I WANT to donate to charities of my choosing

-SO THAT I can give back to those in need

-AS a user who wants to know what is going on around the world can login into the system for knowing various news around the World.

 ## General Info

-"Donate Now" is a non-profit website, allowing users to search for worldwide charities and donate to a personal cause of their choosing.
-The application incorporates the full "MERN" stack, featuring a Mongo Database that saves user information and "favorited" charities.
-The "Charity Map" section geolocates the user's position, giving them charities around their area.
-The "Donate" section of this React project guides users to donate a set or custom amount of money to their selected charity.
-Users are also able to search worldwide news on selected charities through the "News" tab.
+" "Donate Now" enables visitors to look out international organizations and donate to a specific cause of their choosing.
+The program makes use of the entire "MERN" stack and includes a Mongo Database that stores user data and "preferred" charity.
+The "Charity Map" part uses the user's location to geolocate nearby charity.
+This React project's "Donate" section instructs users on how to give a predetermined or custom sum of money to the charity of their choice.
+The "News" option allows users to search for international news about particular charity."

 ## How to use the system